djolear/djolear.github.io/_pages/about.md

 I employ a multimethod approach to testing hypotheses, integrating behavioral methods, computational modelling, as well as longitudinal and machine learning analyses of larger datasets, with an emphasis on reproducible and open science.

-Before coming to Stanford University, I received my Bachelor's Degreen from Northwestern where I double-majored in Psychology and English Literature.
+Before coming to Stanford University, I received my Bachelor's Degree from Northwestern University where I double-majored in Psychology and English Literature.
 At Northwestern, I worked in [the Affective & Clinical Neuroscience Laboratory](https://acnlnorthwestern.com/) and [the Creative Cognition Laboratory](https://sites.northwestern.edu/markbeemanlab/).